dvdmtw98/notes/My Vault/Software Engineering/Programming Languages/Rust/Rust Ownership Model.md

 println!("Ref1: {}\nRef2: {}", ref1, ref2);
 ```

-If we create a immutable reference we cannot have a mutable reference to the same data as long as the immutable reference is in scope (Reverse is also true)
+If we create an immutable reference we cannot have a mutable reference to the same data as long as the immutable reference is in scope (Reverse is also true)

 ```rust
 // Below code is valid (Will compile properly)